kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-83-missing-hosts-in-apirules-list.md

 httpbin-v2-shorthost       OK       httpbin-shorthost
 httpbin-v2                 OK       httpbin-v2.local.kyma.dev
 ```
-This command lists the APIRules in the v1beta1 version.
-Calling `kubectl get apirules.v1beta1.gateway.kyma-project.io -n {NAMESPACE}` with specified version of resource, returns the list of APIRules converted to that version which display original host from `v1beta1` version of APIRule.
+When you run `kubectl get apirules.v1beta1.gateway.kyma-project.io -n {NAMESPACE}` with the specified version of the resource, the command returns the list of APIRules in version `v1beta1`.
+The original host used in APIRule `v1beta1` is displayed in the list.